SENSAAS/sensaas-py/README.md

  - Provides Similarity scores

- - Is Free and open source
+ - Is free and open source

 ## Requirements